Fauzia-khan/SSTSS-Tool/README.md

 - **Scenario Catalog Selection** – Easily switch between catalogs (US, Singapore, Europe, Other).
 - **Flag Display** – Dynamic flag icon based on selected catalog.
-- **Scenario Management**:
+- **Scenario Selection**:
   1. View all available scenarios.
   2. Select Operational Design Domains (ODDs).
   3. Filter scenarios based on ODD selection.
   4. Assign scenarios to scenario groups.
-  5. Prioritize scenario groups for testing.
+  5. Prioritize scenario groups for testing using the US or EU accident dataset.
-  6. Filter scenarios by simulator compatibility (Carla, Gazebo, Audacity, LGSVL).
+  6. Filter scenarios by simulator compatibility (Carla, Gazebo, LGSVL).
-  7. Review final selected scenarios.
+  7. Assign a priority to each selected sceanrio within each scenario group using the US or EU dataset.
 - **Excel-based Storage** – Reads and updates scenario datasets stored in `.xlsx` format.

 - **Modular Design** – Separate scripts for each functional component.

 ---